Courtesy of:- Ray Lo, and the Spurs List

 I came away from this game thinking we had won by a bigger margin.
 This

-solid back three of the visitors a goal fest.
+solid visotrs' back three there might have been a goal fest.
 I lost count of the corners

 © Ray Lo